 The proposed code change would modify the compliance documents listed below.
-Examples of the revised documents are presented in Section 5.6.6.
+Further details are presented in Section 5.6.6.

-- CF1R-ALT-05-E -Revise subsection A to add a separate Project Scope for attic insulation.
+- CF1R-ALT-01-E -Create a new subsection for attic insulation that includes all the columns in current subsection B. Building Insulation Details Framed and adds inputs relative to the air sealing, recessed can, and attic ventilation inputs.
+Add selections for the allowable exceptions and relevant details. - CF1R-ALT-05-E -Revise subsection A to add a separate Project Scope for attic insulation.
 Create a new subsection for attic insulation that includes all the columns in current subsection B. Building Insulation Details and adds inputs relative to the air sealing, recessed can, and attic ventilation inputs.
 Add selections for the allowable exceptions and relevant details. - CF1R-ALT-02-E would be revised to add a box in Subsection E where the documentation author indicates the location of the entirely new or complete replacement duct system. - CF2R-ENV-03 Revise subsection A of the form to include inputs for number of recessed cans retrofit and associated details for the prescriptive air sealing requirements.
-Revise subsection J to indicate that air sealing must be completed per Section 110.7. - CF2R-ALT-05-E Revise subsection B of the form to include inputs for number of recessed cans retrofit and associated details for the prescriptive air sealing requirements.
+Revise subsection J to indicate that air sealing must be completed per Section 110.7.

+CF2R-ALT-05-E - Revise subsection B of the form to include inputs for number of recessed cans retrofit and associated details for the prescriptive air sealing requirements.
 Add a subsection similar to subsection J of the CF2R-ENV-03 which lists the applicable requirement for attic insulation installations and add language to indicate air sealing must be completed per Section 110.7.

-Currently, the only requirement for an altered ceiling below a vented attic is that the mandatory requirements for R-19 ceiling insulation in Section 150.0 of the low-rise residential code be met.
+Currently, the only requirement for an altered ceiling below a vented attic is an exception to the mandatory requirement for ceiling and rafter roof insulation in Section 150.0(a)1 of the low-rise residential code which allows R-19 in ceilings and rafter roofs in an alteration.
 There are no relevant existing prescriptive requirements.